Topf-Lab/XLM-Tools/README.md

 If this software is used please cite:
 ```
-Sinnott et al., Combining Information from Corsslinks and Monolinks in the Modeling of Protein Structures, Sturcture (2020), https://doi.org/10/1016/j.str.2020.05.012
+Sinnott et al., Combining Information from Crosslinks and Monolinks in the Modeling of Protein Structures, Sturcture (2020), https://doi.org/10/1016/j.str.2020.05.012
 ```

 ## Acknowledgments